-Master of Professional Studies in Geospatial Intelligence (MPS GEOINT)
+Master of Professional Studies in Geospatial Intelligence

 The Center for Geospatial Information Science (CGIS) at the University of Maryland is pleased to present the Master of Professional Studies in Geospatial Intelligence (MPS GEOINT).
 The MPS GEOINT program provides workforce-focused technical training that gives graduates the skills and expertise to lead new initiatives in the rapidly shifting landscape of GEOINT applications, data collection systems, analytic methods, and mission support.

 The MPS GEOINT program encompasses a 30-credit (10 units of 3-credit courses) course structure comprised of five core courses and five elective courses that can be taken on a flexible schedule.
 The MPS GEOINT degree can be completed in as little as 15 months for full-time registrants.

 The CIGS is also offering a Graduate Certificate in Professional Studies in Geospatial Intelligence (GCPS GEOINT) that entails 12 credits based on four courses.
 The credits earned from a GCPS GEOINT can be transferred towards the MPS GEOINT.